patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/ofxfx.png)

 Note:
-It got very popular and help others to incorporate shaders into their work.
+It got very popular and helped others to incorporate shaders into their work.

 --